gururaj-s/randrowswap/README.md

 * **Fetch the code**: `git clone https://gururaj_saileshwar@bitbucket.org/prashantnair13/rrs.git`
 * **Run the artifact**: `cd rrs; ./run_artifact.sh`.
 This command runs all the following steps (compile, execute, collate results).
 You may also follow these steps manually.

-### Tracing
-Our simulator requires that memory-access traces are available in `/input` folder.
+* **Note:** Our artifact requires  memory-access traces as input and assumes that they are available in `/input` folder.
+We provide information on how traces can be generated at the end of the README.md.
-* You can generate the memory access traces (in the trace format described at the end of the README) for any program with Intel Pintool (v2.12) and use it with our artifact.
-* We have created the artifact assuming program traces from the benchmark suites of BIOBENCH, COMM, GAP, PARSEC, SPEC2K17, SPEC2K6 are used.
-* Each benchmark-suite folder (`/input/{SUITE-NAME}`) has a `{SUITE-NAME}.workloads` file, that lists the trace-file names ({trace-file}.gz) which are expected within each bechmark suite folder.
-* You can edit the suites and trace-file names as per your use-case, but you need to update the `simscript/bench_common.pl` with the suite and trace-file names to ensure the runscript (`simscript/runall.pl`) is aware of these updates.

 ### Compile

 1. Compile baseline with the following steps from the RRS folder